statamic/v2-docs/content/collections/kb/redis-queue-for-multiple-sites.md

 Directory: /home/forge/YOUR_SITE_NAME/
 ```

-This makes sure the queue automatically starts after a reboot, failure or a deploy.
+This makes sure the queue automatically starts after a reboot, failure, or a deploy.
 Happy queueing!